Effects of Smoking on Oral and Dental Health

 Quitting smoking is a big step towards better oral health and a better overall quality of life.
 We know this journey can be tough, which is why we offer all the support and treatments our patients need to succeed.
 Remember, it’s never too late to quit, and the benefits start the moment you stop.

-If you’re looking for more info on how we can help you keep your smile healthy and support your efforts to quit smoking, check out our Appointment Request page or drop us a line through our Contact page.
+If you’re looking for more info on how we can help you keep your smile healthy and support your efforts to quit smoking, check out our Contact page or drop us a line through our Contact page.
 We’re here to help you achieve a healthier, smoke-free life.

 grosso logo footer